-Storage Positions:
+Storage Positions

 - 1. Ideally, all wines are stored in refrigerated warehouses and shipped in refrigerated containers/trucks with the temperature exposure continuously logged to assure that the refrigeration system has indeed been working. - 2.
 Wine bottles closed with corks, including bark and synthetic, should be stored upside down or sideways to minimize the gas exchange between the outside atmosphere and the wine inside to avoid accelerated oxidation.
 Individual cases of wine should be marked to indicate which position the bottles are in. - 3.
-In very hot climates, including shipments across the equator or through the Panama Canal, the ability of refrigerated containers to maintain a steady cool temperature may be compromised. - 4.
-In general, it is recommended to avoid shipping wine unrefrigerated during the hottest months of the year. - 5.
-When wine is storage or moved in containers on truck, railroad cars, or container ships, especially in or through hot climates, one needs to be aware that wine stored in the upper part of the container exposed to direct sunlight will heat up the fastest. - 6.
-If refrigerated trucks are not available, it is preferable to use non-isolated containers in order to avoid the accumulation of hot air in the container space above the pallets of wine during the
+Ideally, refrigerated transportation should be used to maintain constant and optimal temperature conditions for the wine. - 4.
+In very hot climates, including shipments across the equator or through the Panama Canal, the ability of refrigerated containers to maintain a steady cool temperature may be compromised. - In general, it is recommended to avoid shipping wine unrefrigerated during the hottest months or without temperature management (protection from freezing) during the coldest winter months of the year. - 6.
+When wine is stored or moved in containers on truck, railroad cars, or container ships, especially in or through hot climates, one needs to be aware that wine stored in the upper part of the container exposed to direct sunlight, or along the sidewalls of the container will heat up the fastest. - 7.
+Furthermore, if wine is shipped in containers or bulk tankers which are unrefrigerated, the duration of transportation should be minimized to mitigate deterioration of the product. - 8.
+If wine is sold online and distributed direct-to-consumer (DTC) via common carriers, it should be assured that the wines do not sit in unrefrigerated delivery trucks or on loading docks for extended periods of time, and that delivered boxes of wine are not placed on sun-exposed driveways and porches. - 9.
+If refrigerated trucks are not available, it is preferable to use non-isolated containers in order to avoid the accumulation of hot air in the container space above the pallets of wine during the day and continuous heat dissipation during the night.
+Instead, the pallets inside the container should be covered with insulation blankets or similar materials. - 10.
+Bulk wine trucked in partially filled tankers tends to slosh significantly, increasing the loss of sulfur dioxide and the risk of oxidation if the head space in the tank in not sparged with inert gases such as nitrogen or argon.